Nexdata-AI/2002-People-Electric-Bicycle-Entering-Elevator-Data/README.md

 ## Data format
 .jpg, .mp4
 ## Annotation accuracy
-the accuracy of labels of gender, race, age, collecting scene and electric bicycle model are
+the accuracy of labels of gender, race, age, collecting scene and electric bicycle model are more than 97%

 # Licensing Information
 Commercial License